 It's finally happening!
 Good Omens season 2 officially has a release date – and it's coming very soon.

 Michael Sheen and David Tennant are returning for the ineffable new season as our favourite angel and demon duo Aziraphale and Crowley, with some spectacular names joining them – including a family reunion for Tennant, with his son Ty Tennant and father-in-law Peter Davison in the cast.

-Based on Terry Pratchett and Neil Gaiman's book of the same name, the first season of the Amazon Prime Video series followed the representatives of Heaven and Hell as they tried to stop the arrival of the Antichrist and nip Armageddon in the bud.
+The first season of the show was based on Terry Pratchett and Neil Gaiman's book of the same name, and followed the representatives of Heaven and Hell as they tried to stop the arrival of the Antichrist and nip Armageddon in the bud.

-Here's everything you need to know about Good Omens season two and when it'll be arriving on our screens.
+Here's everything you need to know about Good Omens season 2 on Prime Video and when it'll be arriving on our screens.

 Good Omens season 2 release date

 Good Omens season 2 will be released on Prime Video on 28th July 2023.

 The news was announced on 10th May, the anniversary of when the book was first published, with Prime Video tweeting a new poster with a lyric from Buddy Holly's Everyday.

 They added in the caption: "And on the 10th of May, we were given a date for season 2, and it is ineffably good.
 Good Omens returns July 28th on @PrimeVideo."

 Returning to the second season are cast members including: